linux-application-whitelisting/fapolicyd/README.md

 ransomware your home dir.
 The app they try to run is not known to the system and will be stopped.
 Or suppose there is an exploitable service on your system.
 The attacker is lucky enough to pop a shell.
-Now they want to download privilege escalation tools or perhaps a LD_PRELOAD key logger.
+Now they want to download privilege escalation tools or perhaps an LD_PRELOAD key logger.
 Since neither of these are in the trust database, they won't be allowed to run.

 This is really about stopping escalation or exploitation before the attacker